kamilZ/B2Backblaze/README.markdown

 //Authenticate with server.
 Anyway, all methods will ensure the authorization.
 $client->authorize()

-//Check if file exist in bucket
+// Returns true if bucket exists
 $client->isBucketExist($bucketId)

 //Returns the bucket information array.